FAQ | Just Vision Skip to main content

 • In what languages is Naila and the Uprising subtitled?

-Naila and the Uprising is available in English, Arabic, Hebrew, Italian, Polish, Portuguese (Brazil), Turkish, Spanish and French.
+Naila and the Uprising is available in English, Arabic, Spanish, French and Italian.
 If you would like to help make Naila and the Uprising available in another language, please contact us at info@justvision.org.

 • How do I organize a screening?